mirnylab/hiclib-legacy/doc/source/index.rst

 Ubuntu 11.04 with default numpy-scipy-matplotlib combination works well.
 However, for ubuntu 10.04 you'll need to update numpy, scipy and biopython to newer versions.

-If you're updating numpy/scipy/matplotlib using pip (pip install --upgrade numpy), be sure to delete/replace the original package.
+If you're upgrading numpy/scipy/matplotlib using pip (pip install --upgrade numpy), be sure to delete/replace the original package.
 Often pip installs new package to a different location, and python still loads the old copy as it looks there first.
 You might need to specifically delete files corresponding to the original package, as running "apt-get remove python-numpy" might take down a significant number of packages.
 Locations of files can be determined from the python console by >>>print numpy.__file__, and version by >>>print numpy.__version__.